MC-Marketplace-Bot/.github/profile/README.md

 # MC Marketplace bot

+> **Status Update:** As of November 2025, Marketplace Bot has been shut down due to operational costs.
+We are currently offline and not processing commands.
+We hope to return in the future with a more sustainable version.
+Thank you for your support!

 We are not affiliated with Mojang AB ©.

 The perfect bot to use the Minecraft Marketplace from Discord!